tomerovadia/AllAboard/README.md

 ### ShowExceptions

-The `ShowExceptions` middleware wraps the app in Ruby's `begin`/`rescue` block to prevent raw Internal Server Errors from being passed to the developer or user.
-It intercepts failed server logic, prepares the exception class, message and call trace in HTML and loads it onto the response.
-The result is a more useful error message that helps developers debug.
+The `ShowExceptions` middleware wraps the web application in Ruby's `begin`/`rescue` block to prevent raw Internal Server Errors from being passed to the developer or user.
+It intercepts failed server logic, prepares the exception class, message and call trace in HTML and loads it onto the response body.
+The result is a more useful, informative and readable error message that helps developers debug.

 ![cookie screenshot](all_aboard_error_screenshot.png)

-### Static
+### Static Assets

 HTTP requests often retrieve files other than HTML (e.g. CSS files or images).
 This may be requested by the user directly (e.g. typing a path to the asset in a browser) or, more commonly, within HTML (e.g. `src` property of an `<img>` tag or `href` property of a `<link>` tag).

-The `Static` middleware maks this possible.
-It intercepts HTTP requests before they are passed to the `Router` and discerns whether the request path includes "/assets/."
-If not, it does not intervene and calls the next middleware (the application itself).
+All Aboard includes `Static` middleware that makes this possible.
+It intercepts HTTP requests before they are passed to the `Router` and discerns whether the request path includes `/assets/.` If not, it does not intervene and calls the next middleware (the application itself).
 If so, it follows the path to check if the asset exists.
 If not, it returns a `404` error.
-If so, it reads the file writes it to the response body.
+If so, it reads the file and writes it to the response body.

+Note: The `Static` middleware only looks for assets in the `app/assets/` directory.
+All assets must be placed here.